cryptolympix/connect-four/README.md

-# Four Connect
+# Connect Four

-Try to beat the artificial intelligence in the famous game of four connect.
+Try to beat the artificial intelligence in the famous game of connect four.
+The artificial intelligence has been created with the [minimax algorithm](https://fr.wikipedia.org/wiki/Algorithme_minimax).